DVBeckwitt/ra_sim/README.md

 The application loads example images specified in `config/dir_paths.yaml`.
 Refine detector geometry with a calibrant, then adjust mosaic and structural parameters to fit sample data.
 The `tests` folder contains unit tests that can be run with `pytest`.

+### How GUI geometry fitting chooses what to match

+The geometry fit button compares annotated peaks from the experimental image to simulated peaks with the **same HKL labels**.
+The default `config/file_paths.yaml` points `measured_peaks` at a NumPy array where each entry is either `[h, k, l, x_pix, y_pix]` or a dict with `{"label": "h,k,l", "x": ..., "y": ...}`.
+During fitting, RA-Sim:

+1. Rotates those measured coordinates to match the displayed background.
+2. Runs a full simulation with the current geometry and finds each simulated peak’s maximum pixel position for every HKL in `miller`.
+3. For each HKL present in both measured and simulated data, converts the pixel coordinates to (2θ, φ) angles, sorts them radially, and pairs them in order.
+4. Minimizes the angular residuals (Δ2θ, Δφ) between each measured/simulated pair for the selected geometry parameters.

+This pairing enforces HKL correspondence: the optimizer only adjusts geometry so that a given experimental peak lines up with the simulated location of the **same reflection**, not just any nearby bright spot.

 ## Command-line hBN ellipse fitting

 You can run the hBN ellipse fitting workflow without the GUI through the project CLI.
 The workflow understands a YAML/JSON paths file so you do not have to repeat calibrant and dark frame paths each time.